Shubhamsharma585/DPWorld-GreddiitAssignment/README.md

 ** fuse **
 ** bcrypt **
     </p>

+## How To Use
+Step1.
+Go to folder database and use npm i to install dependencies and after that use command npm start and it will run server on localhost:5000.
+Step2.
+Go to folder frontend and use npm i to install dependencies and after that use command npm start and it will run server on localhost:3000.

 ## Approach
 - Phase 1.

 Initially i analysed the complete problem statement and figured out major functionality.
 Once i finished, I created a New database in my MongoDB project.
 After that I got the credential of database and set up the Express.js environment in my local system.
-I have also created a github repository for that and created two separate folder for front and back end with the readmi file.
 I started working on my backend initially and created my design pattern on MVC methodology.
 In the first step, I created a user collection in my database and worked on authentication API for the registration and sign-in page.

 After finishing the authentication process in the Backend I have set up my react application for the front end and created UI for the same with the required checks.